 Marcos (Randy Vasquez) is an undercover agent for the Mexican government who works with the H.E.A.T team while posing as a cab driver.
 Mr Smith (John Vernon) is the mysterious head of a government organisation called C-5 that hires the H.E.A.T team.

-Following a two-year hiatus, Acapulco H.E.A.T was brought back for a second season but had dropped the characters of Ashley and Krissie and added former French spy Nicole DeNaurd (Lydie Denier) – as the new leader – and Joanna Barnes (Christa Sauls) as the new computer specialist.
+Following a two-year hiatus, Acapulco H.E.A.T was brought back for a second season but had dropped the characters of Ashley and Krissie and added former French spy Nicole DeNaurd (Lydie Denier) as the new leader – the new series was made primarily for the European market – and Joanna Barnes (Christa Sauls) as the new computer specialist.

 Catherine ‘Cat’ Avery Pascal